 Apply to fill a dyke

-After speaking with us and other relevant authorities and you still want to proceed with an application to fill a dyke, please complete the email@example.com return it to
+After speaking with us and other relevant authorities and you still want to proceed with an application to fill a dyke, please complete the and return it to email@example.com.

 You will need to complete the above application to culvert for any intended alteration to watercourse that may affect the flow of a dyke, such as creating an access to the road.
 This is required under the Public Health Act 1936.